swyxio/svelte-actions/README.md

 })
 ```

-Simplest possible way to add a keyboard shortcut to a div or a button.
+Add a keyboard shortcut to a div or a button.

 It either calls a callback or clicks on the node it was put on.